 For more information, visit these links:

 This trip officially begins at a hotel near the San Jose International airport, where your group leader will meet you at 4 pm in the afternoon of Day 1.
 The trip ends when your group leader takes you back to the airport at approximately noon on the last day.
 Participants should schedule flights that depart after 1:30 pm.
-To make your travel arrangements for this trip we recommend that you consult with our travel agency, Travel One, at (800) 247-1311.
-They are very familiar with our trips and can help you make the best flight connections at the best prices.
 Detailed meeting place instructions will be sent to you when you are confirmed for the trip.